bradgrantham/rosa/api/application-development.md

+[TOC]

 # Rocinante ("Rosa" for short) Programming Guide

 ## The Rosa Emulator

 Building `rosa-emu` requires SDL2 development libraries.

 On Windows one may have to add a CMake SDL2 development package directory using `-DSDL2_DIR=...` .
 See https://trenki2.github.io/blog/2017/06/02/using-sdl2-with-cmake/ for more information.

 ```bash
 git clone --recurse-submodules  https://github.com/bradgrantham/rosa-emu